-The Drive Home Safely for Christmas campaign will remind drivers of the dangers of drink/drug driving as well as speeding.
+The Drive Home Safely for Christmas campaign will remind drivers of the dangers of drink/drug driving, the use of mobile phones when driving as well as speeding.
 The Partnership recognises that speeding on "rat runs" is of great concern to residents and will monitor the Speed Indicator Devices throughout the District.